jonathanvdc/simdem-website/index.md

-Welcome to SimDemocracy, where citizens can participate in a simulated democracy, passing laws to change its nature.

 ## Who Are We?

 SimDemocracy is an online simulation of a democracy.
 We began as a Reddit Community aimed at electing our community moderators.
 We have since evolved into an online society that includes democratically held elections, a judiciary, an economy and much more.